 Color Printing – $.25 with no tax (only payable via patron's VSU One Card) for print outs using the Xerox multifunctional printer at standard quality (8.5x11 inch print outs) and $1.00 for tabloid sized prints (11x17).
 There are also several types of additional print media that can be purchased from equipment circulation counter.
 Printing procedures are standard, accessible through program menus from PowerPoint, Word, etc. In most cases, images will be imported into PowerPoint to be printed, as the program allows easy manipulation of image size and placement.
 To import images into PowerPoint, in the menus select Insert | Picture | From File.
 Be sure to select the correct printer and settings when prompted in the print process.
 If using photo paper, be sure to enter the paper type in the Print Properties menu.
 Again prints can only be paid for with a VSU One Card or departmental account.
 Supplies like transparencies, cardstock and gloss paper are to be paid separately via cash or check.

-Color Transparenciess – $.25.
+Color Transparencies – $.25 plus tax.
 The procedure is mostly the same as with regular color prints, except that attention must be paid to how the transparency paper is fed into the printer.
-The ink must be applied to the rough side of the transparency so that it will be able to adhere to the film, so feed the sheet so that the rough side will face up, toward the ink jets.
-Allow time for the ink to dry, so that the ink does not smudge.
+In the printer options screen, the bypass tray must be selected.
+When loading the transparency sheets into the bypass tray, ensure the configuration for the tray is set to transparency on the printer's menu.
 Keep note that this only includes the price of the transparency.
 To print on the transparency you will go by the notes next to Color Printing.